Introducing the 10 Leadership Archetypes in next generation Mythodrama

 The Realm of Order is about how we organise our life and business, the realm of Relationship is about how we engage with others, Creativity about how we initiate the new, Change about how we manage transitions and Action about how we get things done.
 Each of these has 2 Archetypes which operate in the realm in importantly different ways.

-The Sovereign brings Order though Vision and Purpose, setting the direction for a life or organisation and being comfortable at the centre of things, whereas the Strategist brings Order through Structure and Mastery, often working ‘back stage’ to analyse the details, plan precisely and then build the road ahead.
+The Sovereign brings Order though Vision and Purpose, setting direction and being comfortable at the centre of things, whereas the Strategist brings Order through Structure and Mastery, often working ‘back stage’ to analyse the details, plan precisely and then build the road ahead.

 The Nurturer creates Relationship through Care and Empathy, they give whatever it takes to grow and develop others, whereas the Lover values a relationship of equals, appreciating beauty and focusing on what they and others desire.